compulim/azure-webapp-for-containers-template/README.md

 - For deployment log stream, https://myapp-web.scm.azurewebsites.net/api/logstream
 - For SSH access into the Docker container, https://myapp-web.scm.azurewebsites.net/webssh/host

+### Why enabling SSH?
+Is it secure?

+Enable SSH allows developers to easily diagnose issues inside the container.

+Although port 2222 is exposed as SSH server, this port is secured by Azure and is not publicly accessible.
+If you need to access the box through SSH, you will first need to be authenticated on Azure.

+[This article](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image#enable-ssh-connections) talk about SSH connections inside Docker image.

 ### How to rollback to previous image?

 Rollback is easy.
 We use Git commit when versioning Docker images.
 You will need to find out the commit you want to rollback to: